danielsaidi/MockingKit/Readmes/Getting-Started.md

 ## Async functions

+MockingKit supports Swift concurrency and lets you mock any `async` function.

+Mocking `async` functions works exactly like mocking non-async functions.
+No additional code is required.

+## Completion blocks

+Functions with completion blocks are just `Void` return functions where the completion block is just arguments like any others.

+Mocking these kind of functions works exactly like mocking any other functions.
+No additional code is required.

-Async functions are just void return functions and its completion blocks are just arguments like any others.
-You must however manually call the completions from within your mocks.
+You must however manually call the completions from within your mocks if you want them to trigger.